Who wouldn’t want to buy gold at a below-the-market price? Well, everyone. But what happens if all that glitters is not gold?

 “Scams such as these undermine confidence and trust in the market, and they can result in ordinary people losing thousands of pounds in savings,” Britain’s Financial Conduct Authority (FCA) warned consumers in 2013, after noticing a rise in graphene-related complaints.
 Moreover, the FCA found that it has “yet to see any convincing evidence that there is a viable market for investors to make money from investments in rare earth metals,” since purchasers require huge amounts and pay wholesale prices.

-If you think you have been victimized by a rare metal scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a rare metal or graphene investment scam, contact the fund recovery experts at MyChargeBack.